 Discoveree UE sends the Response message only if it is authorized to be the corresponding UE role in the solicitation message.

 The Discoverer UE selects the Discoveree UE based on the information received in step 2, when User Info ID of Discoveree UE is not included in Ranging/SL Positioning Solicitation message.

-Editor's note: The RSPP metadata information (e.g. the role(s) of the Discoveree UE) is included as the metadata in the Announcement message, which value is determined by RAN WG2.
+NOTE X4: The role(s) of the Discoveree UE is specified as the RSPP metadata information as defined in TS 38.355 [12].

 6.4.2.2 Ranging/SL Positioning group member discovery with 5G ProSe capable UE